ruester/gfz-command-line-tool-repository/README.md

 * input files

 For output there are the following options:
-* dispatch by exit value
+* handling of the exit value
-* use of stdout
+* handling of stdout
-* use of stderr
+* handling of stderr
 * output files

 The processes itself run inside of docker containers.